 - School offer a leaflet to parents making an enquiry with regards to SEND Provision in school.

-- The School noticeboard provides SENCO details and details of services available in the community.
+- The School noticeboard provides SENDCO details and details of services available in the community.

-- The SENCO is available in school every Wednesday and is contactable the rest of the week by mobile phone.
+- The SENDCO is available in school every Wednesday and is contactable the rest of the week by mobile phone.

-- The SENCO is available for drop in sessions at every Parents’ Evening.
+- The SENDCO is available for drop in sessions at every Parents’ Evening.